 Augustine’s psychology was not the only analysis.
 There was that of Pelagius.
 He had a more positive consideration of the human soul.
 It was not an utter ruin.
 It maintained a trace of the divine Logos that had made it.
 It could rise above the conflicts within by its natural or inborn powers, or, if you will, by the grace of its creation by the all-creative God.
 Unfortunately, Pelagius’ teachings roused the passions of Augustine, and he was not one to be defeated by any argument he found objectionable.
 Luther also, despite being well under the umbra of Augustinian thought, was more optimistic about man’s condition.
 While man is broken, man is still loved, and that love is in itself a saving grace.
 His position may shift in places, but the grace of God, the light of truth, dwells within.
 One needs only to turn within, and accept that apotropaic cross that crosses every soul, and acknowledge it as both condemnation and redemption, the crux of good and evil.
 While one is by the fall naturally a sinner, one is also eternally loved, and so valued, and in that capable of rising above nature, of being saved from the dictates of ego-desire.
 Therein life is freed to its fullness, its wholeness of meaning.
 Life becomes authentically in the world for the world.
 It becomes truly worldly.
 While the cross is the gibbet on which hangs every sin, it is also God’s fulcrum that lifts a man up into God.

-Luther, like Augustine, was inform by scripture.
+Luther, like Augustine, was informed by scripture.
 It taught that while man is still a sinner he is loved by God.
 The love of God saves man from himself, holds him in life and well-being.
 In scriptural terms, salvation from sin is God’s gift.
 There is no ascent to God from man.
 There is no demand of good works to earn God’s favour.
 Salvation, the wholeness of life, is given, resident, abiding.
 It is “sole gratia [by grace alone].”
 God accepts, embraces, cherishes, loves man for what he is, not for what he, by grace, might become.
 But love is unitive.
 Love changes relationships.
 Love catches us up.
-Love transform those it joins.
+Love transforms those it joins.
 Thus, man comes to understand himself in a new light.
 A transformation begins.
 Man comes to trust that, despite all doubts and scruples, despite his unworthiness, he is indeed valued and loved.
 That trust, that faith, bonds man to God’s grace such that from the human side of love’s equation, love’s equalling, “by grace alone” becomes “sole fide [by faith alone].”
 Man is freed from doubt in himself, at-one with God, and in that man becomes free to be happy.
 It is the happy man who does good things.
 There is no mandate to do good works.
 They are simply the by-products of happiness.
 They are not meritorious acts, but the blessings a loved and happy soul transmits to the world so loved by God.

 When Luther said man is “simul peccator et justus [simultaneously sinner and saint]” he gives voice to the optimism of gospel, and to the duality of man’s psyche.
 Salvation and sin are intimately related in man.
 The saint is not to be found without finding also the sinner.
 Before, however, we can see any individual sin, we need acknowledge that all have sinned, that we, the lot of us, are sinful, full of sin.
 It is the reality of life.
 We cannot escape it.
 We are called to individuality, and the formation of ego is a part of that process, and that process involves the need to differentiate and prioritize.
 It may always be a relative assessment of reality, but we divide the world into mine and yours, my needs and your needs, into good and bad, pleasurable and painful, into embraceable and rejectable, and we further prioritize those differentiations.
 We continuously make value judgements.
 The more we value “me” over others and the world, the more isolated the bits of the world become.
 The unity of the singularity of terrestrial life in which we are partakers suffers disunity, disharmony, disfunction.
 We are sinful, and every disharmony of relationship to one another, of society to society, of nation to nation, of man to the rest of nature cries out in agony for the loss of the integrity it deserves.
 Every iota of inequality, of environmental disregard and carelessness, of preference of self and self-interest over and above the needs of others is a sin, an aspect of our sinfulness as rational, moral beings gifted with free will.
 The process is at root connatural to man.
 Yet it lessens us, de-energizes us, demeans us, damns us.
 We can deny it, hide from it, repress it, suppress it.
 We can also acknowledge it, become aware of it, and so “own” it and channel its energy to a more selfless gradient.
 No one makes us do anything.
 No one forces us to invest all our energies into “me.”
 We cannot trot out our free will when it pleases us so to do, and deny it exists when it suits our interest, or better put, when we will so to do.
 We cannot have it both ways.
 We do wrong to ourselves, our souls and bodies, to those around us, to society, and to the earth each and every day, and we cannot shuck off all responsibility for that by claiming we are victims of life, of the actions of others, of nature.
 We are not merely creatures of sentience and instinct.
 We have intelligence, insight, foresight, will.
 Were it not so, societies would not exist.
 Laws would not exist; neither would out-laws.
 Were it not so religion, culture, and civilization would be never have appeared.